MattePalte/Verbify-TTS/README.md

 Feel free to open an issue in this repository if you are having troubles with the installation on another operative system.

 Other configurations are not guaranteed to work, please create an issue so that we can help you.

+## Multiplatform support

+We are working on a general script that installs the tool for both Windows and Linux.
+You can find more details [here](MULTIPLATFORM.md).

 ## Acknowledgements